grafana/agent/docs/sources/flow/concepts/clustering.md

 ```

 A cluster state change is detected when a new node joins or an existing node goes away.
 All participating components locally
-recalculate target ownership and rebalance the number of targets they’re
+recalculate target ownership and re-balance the number of targets they’re
 scraping without explicitly communicating ownership over the network.

 Target auto-distribution allows you to dynamically scale the number of agents to distribute workload during peaks.